A simple yet flavourful appetizer or brunch dish!

 - While crust is baking, prepare filling.
 Start by chopping basil.
 In a bowl, whisk together basil, chèvre, butter, sour cream and egg until well blended.
 Season with salt and pepper.

 - With a small spoon, carefully fill cooked shells (leaving a little room at the top for the tomatoes).

 - Gently place one tomato half, cut side up, in each tartlet, pressing lightly into filling.
-Season tomatoes with salt and pepper (use truffle salt if you have it).
+Season tomatoes with salt and pepper (use smoked or truffle salt if you have it).

 - Bake tartlets in lower third of oven until custard is just set, about 10 minutes.